wjakubowicz/django_crm/README.md

 - Export data to other document formats such as PDF and XLSX
 - Implement automatic database backup
 - Improve language support and enable language switching
+- Format the phone number to the international format
+- Autofill the address as the user is typing it

 ## Installation
 To get this project up and running on your local machine, follow these steps: